emberjs/rfcs/text/1027-ember-data-schema-service.md

 > [!TIP]
 > Derivations should rarely if ever access relationships as part of their calculation.
 > Moreover, if using partial fields, you must be careful to send all fields a derivation
-> needs to the client when its part of the intended request result.
+> needs to the client when it's part of the intended request result.
 This is somewhere
 > where EmberData's branding strategy for Resource and Request types can be used to your
 > app's benefit.
 If requesting partial data, only add the derived field to the type supplied
 > to the request when all associated fields are also present.